chaosparrot/talon_hud/README.md

 - A fallback text panel that shows every content update that isn't specifically registered by another text panel
 - An indicator widget that follows the cursor around to show a single state that is important to the current task at hand
 - An image panel with a header and a close icon which displays image content
-- Widget resizing ( width and height rather than a fixed scale ) using the mouse movement position relative to the widgets position
+- WIP - Widget resizing ( width and height rather than a fixed scale ) using the mouse movement position relative to the widgets position
 - Widget expand limiting ( relying on the widget resizing above )
 - Widget alignment and expand direction setting relying on the widget resizing logic above
 - Widget font resizing relying on mouse movement for easy finetuning